Call4Cloud | MMP-C | Autopilot | Device Preparation

 After running this PowerShell command, you will end up with a nice folder with a lot of information in it!!
 And I mean a lot!

-After I received the zip file with all the diagnostic information in it, I decided to check out the error code I got first as it could tell me in which corner I needed to start digging.
+After receiving the zip file with all the diagnostic information, I decided to check out the error code I got first, as it could tell me in which corner I needed to start digging.

 3. 0x80072f99

-When you need to start troubleshooting, having an error code is always nice to have.
-If you have an error code and you don’t know what it means, open the wonderful CMTrace tool and perform the Error Lookup.
+When troubleshooting, an error code is always helpful.
+If you have an error code and don’t know what it means, open the wonderful CMTrace tool and perform the Error Lookup.

 Let me translate it if your Dutch isn’t good enough to read it.
 No credentials were available in the client certificate AKA ERROR_WINHTTP_CLIENT_CERT_NO_PRIVATE_KEY.